Sowmya-Chenthi-Kumar/Siemens_Image_Classification/README.md

 * Change the contrast of the images depending on which line the raw images belong to and send the pre-processed image to the model

-* Use the saved model to predict if a sensor in the image is normal/anomaly
+* Use the saved ResNet model to predict if a sensor in the image is normal/anomaly

 * Save the predictions in a csv file for future reference